Abrotherton23/git-repo/README.md

 Welcome to my git repository!
 I created it to learn and show how far i have been able to come on my journies.
 This will be where i commit all my practice codes using terraform and python.
+Both Practices will be placed between 2 seprate branches to help with the organization of the codes.